 There really isn't much else to dynamics of the markets.
-Fear of loss causes the drops and Boredom (or the fear of missing out) causes them to go up.
+Fear of loss causes the drops and Boredom fuels the rise.
 That's why talk of 'hurting' or 'destroying' economies is BS.
-There will always be an economy of some sort as long as people fear or get bored.
+There will always be an economy of some sort as long as people have fear or get bored.

 19 May 2013

 When in a hurry to a meeting I will never remember, were

 The first time I looked into your eyes.

 The first time you smiled at me.